iWriteGigs

 B A very large amplitude action potential in the motor neuron causes a very strong contraction in the skeletal muscle cell.

-E Multiple action potentials in the motor neuron cause a sustained contraction.
+E Repeated action potentials from the motor neuron summate into a sustained depolarization of the motor end plate, causing a sustained contraction.

 Question #8